 Chicken coops are a perfect hiding place for mice where they can chew on the chicken food and shelter amongst the hay.
 Make sure there is not excess chicken food scattered around by using a gradual feeder.

 Mice will also visit your yad if you leave cat or dog biscuits in your yard.
 Only feed your pets the amount of food they can eat and remove the rest.
 This will stop mice from smelling the food and being attracted to the area.

 Mice can attack young tomato seedlings and can chew through the stem in a few bites.
 This can be terrible if you have grown your tomatoes by seed and wake up to see them chewed off at the stem.
-While mice won’t eat the tomato plant they can easily damage the stems.
+While mice will rarely eat the tomato plant they will chew on and damage the stems.